lvh/lvh.github.io/posts/supersingular-isogeny-diffie-hellman-101.md

 the best analogy would be the discriminant for quadratic equation you might remember from high school math; it's a single number that tells you something interesting about the underlying curve.
 There are different formulas for curves in different forms.
-For example, for a curve in Weierstrass form, the j-invariant is:
+For example, for a curve in short Weierstrass form `y^2 = x^3 + ax + b`, the j-invariant is:

 ```
 j(E) = (1728 * 4a^3)/(4a^3 + 27b^2)